ujr/guides/drafts/Generalities.md

 # General Guidelines

 This document gives some general guidelines for the practical software programmer.
+They are not specific to any particular programming language or technology.
-These guidelines are heuristics to help write good programs; they are not strict rules.
+Guidelines are heuristics to help write good programs;
+they are not strict rules.
 Always use your own judgement.

+1. Principles
 1. Complexity
 1. Codebase
 1. Dependencies
 1. Configuration
+1. Automation
 1. Formatting
 1. Naming
 1. Comments